A family archive in progress

 A home for family letters, photographs, memories, and everyday history.

-IslandLetters.com is being prepared as a curated digital archive of historic family correspondence — letters written across decades, carried through homes, saved in drawers, and passed down as quiet records of lives once lived.
+IslandLetters.com is a curated digital archive of historic family correspondence — letters written across decades, carried through homes, saved in drawers, and passed down as quiet records of lives once lived.

 Historic-looking view of Mahone Bay, Nova Scotia